digineaux/FuzzySearchGodot4/README.md

 I tested it pretty thouroughly, but it's yet to see field testing.
 So don't be shy in reporting issues.

+Compatibility

+This was built for and tested on godot 4.5.
+But is most likely backwards compatible to previous Godot 4 versions and forwards compatible to future versions.

+Installation

+Put the root folder into your godot porjects assets folder.
+Make sure to extract it first if you download it as a .zip.

 Contact

 digineaux@gmail.com